lioncash/flywrench-docs/General.md

 ## Use level boundaries to your advantage

-When you spawn into a level, your ship falls quite slowly.
+When the ship spawns into a level, it falls quite slowly.
 This can waste milliseconds if the goal is beneath the spawn point.
 We can use the bounce mechanic the game gives us to save time, however.

 Consider Pluto's first level: